 Types of DrupalCamps

 Fewer and fewer DrupalCamps are truly unconferences in which sessions are not planned or selected in advance.
-In true BarCamp fashion (such as Drupal Design Camp LA), a whiteboard is provided for attendees to claim a session block to present on any Drupal-related topic they wish.
+In true BarCamp fashion (such as Drupal Design Camp LA, DrupalcampNYC and the Charlotte Drupal Drive-in), a whiteboard is provided for attendees to claim a session block to present on any Drupal-related topic they wish.
 While easier to organize, unconferences are often more appealing to current Drupal users, not beginners.
 Some DrupalCamps use a combination of both conference-style and unconference styles sessions, where one or more session tracks are available for unconference style scheduling while the rest of the tracks are pre-planned.

 Drupal Summits (pioneered by the Pacific Northwest Drupal Summit) are a relatively new type of Drupal event that is geared toward experienced Drupal users.
 The thinking is that at most DrupalCamps, the most experienced Drupal users in the community are often too busy teaching beginner sessions to benefit from the event.
 Summit bring together experience Drupal users from the local community to present on intermediate and advanced topics.

 Drupal Clinics are events strictly aimed at users new to Drupal.
 Sessions are geared towards beginners, sometimes with multiple tracks for developers, themers, and decision makers.
 The goal of many Drupal Clinics is to introduce Drupal to more people in the local community.